 I love my mother because she cooked gorgeous meals for our family every day, for years.
-I’d yell, Ma, what’s for supper? and bitch, again? before we ate, while that delicious food was her heart, warming the plate.
+I’d yell, Ma, what’s for supper? and bitch, Again? before we would sit down to eat, while that delicious food was her heart, warming the plate.

 I love my mother because she throws a mean party.
-When I turned 7, she made sandwiches with cream-cheese icing and my peeps and I dressed up and ate in the dining room like grown-ups and she looked so gorgeous and glam with her black hair and smart suit and made us all feel so fancy.
+When I turned 7, she made sandwiches with cream-cheese icing and my peeps and I dressed up and ate in the dining room like grown-ups and she looked so glam with her black hair and smart suit and made us all feel so fancy.

 I love my mother because she taught me how to fill my life with friends, and that your friends can be your family.

-I love my mother because when I was little, she refused to buy me trendy clothes or a pre-fab house for my Barbies.
-She’d put a plastic tablecloth on the kitchen table, cover it with junk and, make it yourself.
+I love my mother because when I was little she refused to buy me trendy clothes or a pre-fab house for my Barbies.
+She’d put a plastic tablecloth on the kitchen table, cover it with junk and, make it yourself, she said.

 I love my Mom because when I woke up in with a pimple honking the tip of my nose, she let me stay home from school.
 I tried to fake being sick but the thermometer saw right through me.
 My Mom said, sometimes we just need a day off.

 My mother taught me to deal with anxiety and fear.
 She would force me to articulate what was scaring me and then ask, so, what’s the worst that could happen?
 I came to understand that outside of a natural disaster, I would most likely survive.

 When I turned 40, my mother told me that the 40’s are great, but the 50’s are when you really begin to feel your power.
 She always makes me feel good about aging.
 She hasn’t told me yet what 80 feels like, but I have no doubt it burns the fire.